Buffalo Bill: Medal of Honor

 Cody was awarded the Medal of Honor in 1872 for documented gallantry above and beyond the call of duty as an Army scout in the Indian Wars.
 It was revoked in 1917, along with medals of 910 other recipients dating back to the Revolutionary War, when Congress decided to create a hierarchy of medals, designating the "Medal of Honor" as the highest military honor it could bestow.
 Subsequent regulations authorized the War Department to revoke prior Medal of Honor awards it considered not meeting requirements since the introduction of strict regulations promulgated under the 1917 law.
 Those regulations required the medal to be awarded for acts of bravery above and beyond the call of duty by officers or enlisted soldiers.
-Ironically, the law was enacted days before Buffalo Bill died, so he never knew a law might rescind the medal awarded to him.
+The law was enacted days before Buffalo Bill died, so he never knew a law might rescind the medal awarded to him.

 All civilian scout medals were rescinded since they did not appear to meet the basic criterion of being officers or enlisted soldiers, which had been expressly listed in every authorizing statute ever enacted for the Medal of Honor.
 Cody was one of five scouts affected.
 Their medals were stripped shortly after Cody died in 1917.

 Cody's relatives objected, and, for over 72 years, they wrote repeatedly to the US Congress seeking reconsideration.
-All efforts failed, until a 1988 letter to the Senate from Cody's grandson received by the office of senator Alan K. Simpson of Wyoming, when a newly minted legislative assistant (K. Yale) took up the cause in 1989.
-The legal brief he drafted and submitted to the Department of Defense on behalf of the relatives of Buffalo Bill argued that civilian scouts were technically officers, as their native American counterparts were nominally scouts.
-However, they were given the rank and pay of officers – both for retention purposes.
+All efforts failed, until a 1988 letter to the Senate from Cody's grandson was received by the office of senator Alan K. Simpson of Wyoming,.
+There a newly assigned legislative assistant (K. Yale) took up the cause in 1989.
+The legal brief he drafted and submitted to the Department of Defense on behalf of the relatives of Buffalo Bill argued that civilian scouts were technically officers, as their Native American counterparts were nominally scouts.
+However, the white civilian scouts were given the rank and pay of officers – both for retention purposes.
 Also, scouts were the equivalent of "reconnaissance" for the military and thus provided highly valued services.
 In addition, a practical reason was to avoid mistaking them for opponents in skirmishes.

 Moreover, although civilian scouts might have normally been officers because of their highly valued skills, the military drawdown and related budget cuts after the Civil War left no billets available for the civilian scouts to fill, and thus they were relegated to a highly qualified status that treated them as valuable military assets without the designation or retirement benefits of officers.
-Nevertheless, they were treated as high-ranking military officials and had status of officers alongside their native American brethren.
-The brief argued for retroactive restoration of the Medal of Honor to Buffalo Bill, and the Department of Defense required the appeal to be adjudicated by the Army Board for Correction of Military Records.
-After months of deliberation, the Board agreed with the persuasive legal brief and made the decision to restore the Medal of Honor, not only to Buffalo Bill but also several other civilian scouts whose medals had also been rescinded.
+Nevertheless, they were treated as high-ranking military officials and had status of officers alongside their Native American brethren.
+The brief argued for retroactive restoration of the Medal of Honor to Buffalo Bill.
+The Department of Defense required the appeal to be adjudicated by the Army Board for Correction of Military Records.
+After months of deliberation, the Board agreed with the persuasive legal brief and made the decision to restore the Medal of Honor, not only to Buffalo Bill but also to several other civilian scouts whose medals had also been rescinded.